Overland adventure in South Africa, Namibia, Botswana & Zambia!

 On days 6-7 in Swakopmund and days 18-19 in Livingstone, included meals are restricted to breakfasts.
 This allows you to take on half day or full day activities (some of which include lunch) without having to be back for meal times.
 It is easy to find a meal locally for around USD15-30 per meal.

 Luggage should be kept to a 20kg maximum, and should be kept either in a soft bag or rucksack, plus a smaller day bag.
 We recommend you bring a mixture of lightweight clothing and warm clothing for the evenings and for wearing on early morning game drives.
 You will also need to bring your own sleeping bag (and also a small pillow if you would like one).
 We also suggest you pack a small torch or headlamp, mosquito spray and a money pouch/ belt.
 Please try to avoid bringing unnecessary valuables.

 The minimum age to join this trip is 18.
 Our adventure tours are designed for 18-39 year olds.

 All countries require travellers to have a valid passport (with a minimum 6 months validity), and you are required to acquire the entry visas for each of the countries visited.
 For UK citizens, visas are not required for entry to South Africa, Namibia or Botswana, but are required for entry to Zambia.
 Visas should be arranged with the relevant embassy before you travel.
 If you show up at a border and should you not have the required visa you will be denied entry to the country and be sent back to the closest embassy/high commission to get the visa.
 It is your responsibility to have the correct travel documentation.

-From 1st June 2017, all tourists visiting Botswana will be required to pay a tourism levy when crossing the border.
+Tourists visiting Botswana will be required to pay a tourism levy when crossing the border.
 This levy will be approximately USD30, payable by cash in US dollars.
 This is subject to change.
 Please speak to a travel advisor for more information.